Royal College Intramural Grant Program

 An application is considered closed only when the final submission documents and financial items have been approved.

-Applications must be submitted by completing the official grant form by the application deadline (no exceptions) on or before October 1, 2018.
+Applications must be submitted by completing the official grant form by the application deadline (no exceptions) on or before September 27th, 2022, before 11:59pm (applicant’s local time

-The Intramural Grants Selection Committee will include a cadre of four expert scholars (external) and three Royal College staff members (internal: Associate Director, Research Unit and two Royal College Associate Directors/Educators).
+The Intramural Grants Selection Committee will include a cadre of two expert scholars (external) and two members of the Royal College Education Research Grants committee.
 Together they will support the receipt, processing and adjudication of proposals and collectively make determinations regarding funding.

-Preference will be given to work that is considered worthy of inclusion in a peer-reviewed publication and that is aligned with the mission/vision of the Royal College.
+Preference will be given to work that is considered worthy of inclusion in a peer-reviewed publication and that is closely aligned to the mission/vision of the Royal College.

 Number of applications